Skip to main content

 Placental abruption

-This is when the placenta starts to come away from the wall of the womb, usually causing bleeding and constant severe pain that does not come and go like a contraction pain.
+This is when the placenta starts to come away from the wall of the womb, usually causing bleeding and pain.
+The pain can come and go like a contraction, or it can be constant.

-You should go to the hospital so you and your baby can be checked.
+You should contact your maternity unit so you and your baby can be checked.

 UTIs are common in pregnancy and can usually be easily treated.
 They can cause tummy pain and sometimes, but not always, pain when you pee.